Bill 586

-The Bill 588, introduced by Patrick Bloche, was the first bill on same-sex marriage that was voted by the parliament in France.
-It follows the decision of the Constitutional Council to let the legislature decide on this issue.
+Bill 586, introduced by Patrick Bloche, was the first bill on same-sex marriage that was voted on by the parliament in France.
+It followed the decision of the Constitutional Council to let the legislature decide on this issue.
 The Socialist Party took advantage of a legislative window to put the text to the agenda.
 On 14 June 2011, the National Assembly of France voted 293–222 against the bill.